 - 1. Configure the hardware, arrays, and disk partitions on a source server using SmartStart.
 This configuration is replicated to target servers by using the Toolkit utilities. - 2.
-Generate the script files using CONREP, ACR, and CPQDISK.
+Generate the script files using the CONREP utility, the Array Configuration Replicator ACR utility, and the Disk Partition Creation (CPQDISK) utility.